abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 ### Review
 In this lab, you have completed:
-- Connect to your Azure subscription and enable enhanced security of Microsoft Defender for Cloud.
 - Generate and download an ARM template and parameters files by using the Azure portal.
 - Review the ARM template and parameters files for Azure VM deployment.
 - Add an Azure VM extension section to the existing template.